kubevela/kubevela.github.io/docs/case-studies/gitops.md

 ## Setup Config Repository

-We also need a config repository for clusters, applications, and some infrastructure configuration.
+We need a config repository for applications and infrastructure configuration.

-The structure of the config repository is as bellow:
+The structure of the config repository looks below:

 * The `apps/` contains the configuration of the application.
 In this case, the application is what we built in the code repository.
 * The `infrastructure/` contains some infrastructure tools, such as MySQL database.